 GLOW-UP NO. 2: TETRA

 In Tetra’s world, smoking is an antidote to the harried, tech-obsessed pace of modern life.
-These aren’t thumb-drive-esque vape pens that you hit as you hustle from meeting to meeting; these are objets d’art that demand you sit down, relax, and be present for your session.
-“Breathe deeply, disconnect, and enjoy the pleasure of cannabis, company, and conversation with smoking accessories created by the world’s top designers and artists,” the marketing material suggests.
+These aren’t thumb-drive-esque vape pens that you hit as you hustle from meeting to meeting; these are ob- jets d’art that demand you sit down, relax, and be present for your session.
+“Breathe deeply, disconnect, and enjoy the pleasure of cannabis, company, and conversation with smoking accessories created by the world’s top designers and artists,” says the company.

-Take the Elbow Pipe ($70) designed by ceramicist Ninon Choplin of neenineen exclusively for Tetra.
-Paris-born, LA-based Choplin, who uses gender-neutral pro-nouns, is known for injecting a bit of whimsy into their designs.
+Take the Elbow Pipe ($70) designed by ceramist Ninon Choplin of Neenineen exclusively for Tetra.
+Paris-born, LA-based Choplin, who uses gender-neutral pronouns, is known for injecting a bit of whimsy into their designs.
 The Elbow is a chubby, tube-shaped pipe that lets you watch as smoke billows inside it each time you puff.
-It’s on the large side but it fits per- fectly into one hand, with a carb and an upturned bowl on one side and a mouthpiece on the other.
+It’s on the large side, but it fits perfectly into one hand, with a carb and an upturned bowl on one side and a mouthpiece on the other.

-Build your smoking-hot bar by visiting Sackville & Co.’s online shop (sackville.co/shop/all).
-Drawing inspiration from art, design, music, fashion, and contemporary culture, Sackville & Co. products use high- end materials such as brushed gold finishes, marble, and ceramics to create chic-looking grinders, rolling papers, rolling trays, bonds, and other highly coveted accessories.
-Catering to design-forward consumers, Sackville has redefined the smoking experience for the modern female consumer, encouraging women to celebrate their relationship with cannabis—whether at a dinner party, concert, or alone in the bathtub—and to feel stylish and inspired while doing it.
+Build your smoking-hot bar by visiting Sackville & Co.’s online shop.
+Drawing inspiration from art, design, music, fashion, and contemporary culture, Sackville & Co. products use high-end materials such as brushed gold finishes, marble, and ceramics to create chic-looking grinders, rolling papers, rolling trays, bonds, and other highly coveted accessories.
+Catering to design-forward consumers, Sackville has redefined the smoking experience for the modern female consumer, encouraging women to celebrate their relationship with cannabis – whether at a dinner party, concert, or alone in the bathtub – and to feel stylish and inspired while doing it.